Azure/azure-quickstart-templates/application-workloads/sap/sap-2-tier-s4hana-fully-activated-appliance/README.md

 3. **Resource Group**: A resource group is needed to deploy the resources.
 It's recommended to create a new resource group for this deployment to easily delete all resources later.

 4. **Storage Account**: A storage account is required to store the SAP software media.
 Create one using the Azure portal or follow [Create an Azure Storage Account and Blob Container](https://docs.microsoft.com/azure/storage/blobs/storage-quickstart-blobs-portal).
+Upload the SAP software media to a blob container in the storage account.
+An example of the uploaded files is shown below:

 <img src="./images/container.png">